petebachant/kOmegaSSTLowRe/README.md

 kOmegaSSTLowRe turbulence model
 ===============================

-Low Reynolds number kOmegaSST turbulence model for OpenFOAM.
+Low Reynolds number kOmegaSST turbulence model for OpenFOAM v3.0.x .

 This code was originally written by RodgriguezFatz from the cfd-online forums.
 See the original thread at